Adopted by the Libertarian Party Radical Caucus, April 24, 2016; amended at the Membership Convention held June 24, 2017.

 4.14 Military Policy

 We call for a completely voluntary military in both funding and participation where members of the military can quit any time they choose.
 While borders and taxpayer funded militaries exist, their purpose must be limited to defending the borders of the United States from attack.
 The United States has no business being the policeman of the world.
-We call for the withdrawal of from commitments to engage in war on behalf of other governments and for abandonment of doctrines supporting military intervention such as the Monroe Doctrine.
+We call for the withdrawal from commitments to engage in war on behalf of other governments and for abandonment of doctrines supporting military intervention such as the Monroe Doctrine.

 We favor the repeal the Neutrality Act of 1794, and all other United States neutrality laws, which restrict the efforts of Americans to aid overseas organizations fighting to overthrow or change governments.
 We wish to end the incorporation of foreign nations into the American defense perimeter.
 Further, we call upon the federal government to cease the creation and maintenance of American installations and bases in other countries, and American military troops stationed overseas must be withdrawn as quickly as practicable.